 Take a tour of the routes and itineraries of the valley and discover all its beauty.

-This map shows the routes that can be walked on, as well as the gradients and the number of kilometers of each route, in the accordions below you will find more information about these routes.
+This map shows the routes that can be walked on, by BTT or even some horse- riding.
+In the accordions below you will find a brief description about these routes, as well as the gradients and the number of kilometers of each route.

 Impressive route, of great geological and ecological value, through the gorge of the Noguera Ribagorçana that cuts the rock separating Aragon and Catalonia.
 We will walk through an impressive geology of huge cliffs.
 The whole route is a series of geological strata settled from the beginning from the Secondary or Mesozoic era to the Quaternary.
 It can be done on foot from Corçà, or you can drive to the Pertusa hermitage and the rest must be done on foot.

 The route begins with a first section of ascent between Mediterranean vegetation and the views of the town of Corçà.
 In the Pardina ravine we can appreciate the flora of the shady areas.
 We will end up at the castle of Sant Llorenç, ruins of the 11th century fortified enclosure, and the remains of the old town; here we will enjoy a splendid panorama of the Seguer Gorge and the whole valley.
 This route can be done on foot or on horseback.

 Medium-sized path to the last section of steep ascent to the tower, which will reward us with a fascinating panorama of the gorge of Fet.
 The 13th century Conclus Tower belongs to the district of St. Llorenç and emerged as a strategic enclave to control the banks of the river Noguera Ribagorçana in the strait of Fet.
 The tower is also called the Tinyoses tower by the locals, as it was the place where the flock affected by the ringworm was isolated.
 This route can only be done on foot.